 Reconsideration process enhancements

-As the CCWG progresses closer to its final Work Stream 1 Proposal, implementation planning will become clearer.
+As the CCWG-Accountability progresses closer to its final Work Stream 1 Proposal, implementation planning will become clearer.
 Once approval has been obtained, implementation can begin.

-A significant number of CCWG Accountability WS1 recommendations involve updating the ICANN Bylaws.
+A significant number of CCWG-Accountability Accountability Work Stream 1 recommendations involve updating the ICANN Bylaws.
 A best case timeline for implementation can be found below.
 About 105 days appear necessary until approval of the Bylaw changes, which appear as a key milestone.

 STEP 1 – ESTABLISHMENT OF BYLAW PROPOSALS – AROUND 45 DAYS

-Assuming that lawyers have very clear direction and guidance, the legal work of preparing proposed amendments to ICANN’s articles and bylaws could be accomplished in as little as two weeks.
-However, in the drafting process issues may become apparent that have not been anticipated and need additional guidance which would slow the drafting process down.
+Assuming that lawyers have very clear direction and guidance, the legal work of preparing proposed amendments to ICANN’s Articles and Bylaws could be accomplished in as little as two weeks.
+However, in the drafting process issues may become apparent that have not been anticipated and need additional guidance, which would slow the drafting process down.

 Similarly, assuming clear direction and guidance on the ACs/SOs and assuming that these entities do not have assets or revenues, the documents for the unincorporated associations (assuming 6) could be drafted in another two weeks.